 First single release by B.W.
-Stevenson (US #66 1973).
+Stevenson (US #66/SA #8 1973).

-Other hit version by Three Dog Night (US #3/CAN #4 1973).
+Other hit version by Three Dog Night (US #3/CAN #4/SA #13 1973).

-“Stevenson’s version eventually peaked at #66 on the Billboard Hot 100 during its eight-week run.
-Three Dog Night’s Pop-Rock arrangement of ‘Shambala’ which, nonetheless, spent 16 weeks on the Billboard Hot 100, peaking at #3 in July 1973.
-In South Africa, Stevenson’s version actually charted higher, peaking at #8, compared to Three Dog Night’s #13.”
+“Stevenson’s version eventually peaked at #66 on the Billboard Hot 100 during an eight-week run.
+Three Dog Night’s recording spent 16 weeks on the Billboard Hot 100, peaking at #3 in July 1973.
+However, in South Africa, Stevenson’s single charted higher, peaking at #8, compared to Three Dog Night’s #13.”

 Three Dog Night, “Shambala” (1973):